 So, instead, I am driving all of six hours away to Santa Fe and hiking a route that I wanted to explore for a few years now.

 And what’s not to like about New Mexico?
 The food, history, culture, and exquisite scenery all add to a place I love.
 I look forward to seeing northern New Mexico one step at a time.

 AS mentioned, this route a loop.
 I’ll begin and end in Santa Fe.
 Though I’ve seen most (almost all?) of the places on this loop, I never get tired of northern New Mexico.
 And seeing them as part of a complete journey lets me get a feel for the land.
 And it hs been a while since I’ve seen some of these places.

 To avoid the thunderstorms in the high country, I plan on saving the high peaks regions of the Sangres for later in the hike.

 Among the highlights I’ll see:

-- Bandelier National Monument with its Ancestral Puebloan dwellings and rock art.
+- Bandelier National Monument with its Ancestral Pueblo dwellings and Rock Images.

 - The Jemez Mountains

 - Back on the CDT for a bit in New Mexico

 - The Wild Rivers Recreation Area of the Rio Grande del Norte National Monument